GetStoreConnect/agentforce-education-workforce-academy-demo/README.md

 3. Deploy the source (`sf project deploy start --source-dir force-app`).
 4. Assign the relevant permission sets to your test users.
 5. Configure Agentforce topics to reference the included plugins and verify conversations via the Workforce Academy storefront.

-To create or update the 2GP package:
-- Update `sfdx-project.json` with your package aliases and run `sf package version create --package <alias> --installation-key-bypass --code-coverage` from the project root.
-- Promote and install the resulting version in target orgs after automated validation completes.

 ## Support & Contributions
 This project is maintained by StoreConnect for the Workforce Academy demo.
 Community contributions are welcome via issues.
 For product assistance, contact [support@getstoreconnect.com](mailto:support@getstoreconnect.com) or visit [support.getstoreconnect.com](https://support.getstoreconnect.com/).